Peanut Butter Cup Recipe

-An American Favorite.
+An American Favourite.
 The U.S. is a net exporter of peanuts and has the highest per capita peanut butter consumption in the world, 3.6 pounds per person annually.
 Peanut butter cups were first invented in 1923 by H.B.
 Reese, an employee of Milton S. Hershey, and are the second best selling candy in the country.

 Venture Over to the Dark Side.
 Our dark chocolate peanut butter cup variation is perfect for the dark chocolate lover.
-In addition to using dark chocolate for the outer shell, we also incorporate a touch of dark chocolate in the filling, which deepens the chocolate flavor and improves texture.
+In addition to using dark chocolate for the outer shell, we also incorporate a touch of dark chocolate in the filling, which deepens the chocolate flavour and improves texture.

 The Secret Ingredient.
 White chocolate sweetens the peanut butter filling without making it too sweet, and also creates good texture by emulsifying and firming the peanut butter.
 The cocoa butter in white chocolate is a natural emulsifier that allows any peanut butter to work in this recipe, even freshly ground or homemade.
 If using a peanut butter with no added sugar or salt, add a pinch of salt and a pinch of sugar to the filling ingredients.
-Choose a fine quality white chocolate bar with plenty of real cocoa butter (we favor Lindt, Green & Black’s and Valrhona).
+Choose a fine quality white chocolate bar with plenty of real cocoa butter (we favour Lindt, Green & Black’s and Valrhona).
 White chocolate chips are formulated not to melt and won’t work in this recipe.